-Mountainside owners/guests may use Fairmont Hot Springs public mineral pool facility.
-Parking for those using the public mineral pools is located at the entrance to the Fairmont Hot Springs R.V.
-Park, behind the Fairmont Hot Springs Lodge.
-A separate hot pool is located outside the Lodge and is strictly for the use of the Lodge guests.
+Mountainside owners/guests may use Fairmont Hot Springs public natural mineral hot pools for a fee.
+Parking is located at the entrance to the Fairmont Hot Springs RV Park located behind the Lodge.

-The country-style Lodge is located less than two kilometres up the Fairmont Hot Springs Resort road leading to the Ski Area.
-The Resort consists of 144 comfortable accommodation units that include standard suites, lofts, kitchenettes and kitchenette/lofts, set in a peaceful and relaxing atmosphere.
-The Lodge overlooks lush green lawns, colourful gardens and the soothing natural mineral pools.
-The Lodge also provides a sauna, indoor plunge pools, licensed fine dining, bistro cocktail lounge and gift shops.
+The country-style Lodge is located less than two kilometres up the Fairmont Hot Springs Resort Road leading to the Ski Area.
+The Resort consists of 144 comfortable accommodation units that include standard suites, lofts, kitchenettes and kitchenette/lofts and cabins set in a peaceful and relaxing atmosphere.
+There are a few pet-friendly cabins available.
+The Lodge overlooks lush green lawns, colourful gardens and the soothing natural mineral hot spring pools.
+The Lodge has licensed fine dining, a cocktail lounge, spa services and gift shops.
 A selection of fully equipped meeting and conference rooms are available to handle both small and large groups.
 For reservations, call 250 345-6070, or 1-800-663-4979.

-The Fairmont Hot Springs Resort RV Park has 244 well-treed sites in a magnificent mountain setting.
-RV park amenities include full-service and non-service lots; pull-through deluxe sites; cable television; washrooms with hot showers, sani-dump; laundromat; playground; covered pavilion; and a central fire pit.
-A few sites are open for winter camping, but with 15 amp service only and no water or sewer.
+The Fairmont Hot Springs RV Park has 190 well-treed sites in a magnificent mountain setting.
+RV park amenities include full-service and non-service lots, pull-through deluxe sites, cable television, washrooms with hot showers, sani-dump, laundromat, playground, covered pavilion, and a central fire pit.
+For winter RVing and storage, please click HERE.